INFORMATION, TERMS AND CONDITIONS (Effective May 2017)

 This will also be the case where any property is damaged, delayed or lost whilst you are not on board or are getting on or off the ship but using other services (apart from air travel) which form part of the holiday we have contractually agreed to provide.
 In all cases, you must disclose to us any payments you have received or will receive from any airline and/or other supplier in connection with your claim.
 You must also give us details of any relevant insurance coverage you hold.
 In appropriate cases we are entitled to ask you to reduce your claim by the amount received from any/all insurance companies.

-a) Lost, delayed or damaged luggage during cruise – Non-European Union embarkation and disembarkation ports For guests making bookings which involve cruise itineraries where the place of departure and destination is both from and to a non-member state of the European Union, subject to such not being in conflict with local law, we limit our liability to you for loss of damage to luggage in accordance with Athens Convention.
-In summary, the current maximum limits that apply in the event of our liability for damage and loss to baggage, where baggage is deposited with the ship, this is limited to AU$1,100 per guest per cruise.
+a) Lost, delayed or damaged luggage during cruise – Non-European Union embarkation and disembarkation ports For guests making bookings which involve cruise itineraries where the place of departure and destination is both from and to a non-member state of the European Union, subject to such not being in conflict with local law, we limit our liability to you for loss of damage to luggage.
+In summary, the current maximum limit of our liability for damage and or loss to baggage, where baggage is deposited with the ship, is limited to AU$1,100 per guest per cruise.

 b) Lost, delayed or damaged luggage during air travel – EU origin or destination ports